University of Arizona senior Jackie Kondkhorov remembers her freshman orientation as being, well, disorienting.

 Kondkhorov, who is from Boston, Mass., had enrolled in the UA sight-unseen on the advice of a family friend.
 Her first visit to campus left her wondering what she’d gotten herself into.

 “My mom and I went to orientation and there’s a million people and there were these big Wildcat mascots and they were dancing around,” Kondkhorov said.
 “Plus, it was June and it was super-hot.
 We were like, ‘Where are we?’
 But it was baby steps, and everything turned out fine.”

 Rather than being intimidated, Kondkhorov, a first-generation student, set out to conquer campus.
-Now, she is an agriculture technology management major in the College of Agriculture and Life Sciences, a CALS Ambassador, and belongs to several clubs, including the Arizona Surfers.
+She graduated in 2019 as an agriculture technology management major in the College of Agriculture and Life Sciences, served as a CALS Ambassador, and belonged to several clubs, including the Arizona Surfers.

 “I’m a very curious person,” she said.
 “I try to do and figure it all out for myself.”

 Kondkhorov began her academic career with an undeclared major, something she did on purpose to be able to explore different fields.
 She scheduled visits with professors from numerous departments, leading her to an appointment with Quintin Molina, an associate professor in the agricultural education department.
 He explained the wide array of academic offerings and career paths in CALS.